ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 Exchange type options:

--   `direct` - Routing is based on exact matching of keys.
-Example table key list: `key1,key2,key3,key4,key5`, message key can eqaul any of them.
+-   `direct` - Routing is based on the exact matching of keys.
+Example table key list: `key1,key2,key3,key4,key5`, message key can equal any of them.
 -   `fanout` - Routing to all tables (where exchange name is the same) regardless of the keys.
 -   `topic` - Routing is based on patterns with dot-separated keys.
 Examples: `*.logs`, `records.*.*.2020`, `*.2018,*.2019,*.2020`.
 -   `headers` - Routing is based on `key=value` matches with a setting `x-match=all` or `x-match=any`.
 Example table key list: `x-match=all,format=logs,type=report,year=2020`.
--   `consistent-hash` - Data is evenly distributed between all bound tables (where exchange name is the same).
+-   `consistent-hash` - Data is evenly distributed between all bound tables (where the exchange name is the same).
 Note that this exchange type must be enabled with RabbitMQ plugin: `rabbitmq-plugins enable rabbitmq_consistent_hash_exchange`.

 If exchange type is not specified, then default is `fanout` and routing keys for data publishing must be randomized in range `[1, num_consumers]` for every message/batch (or in range `[1, num_consumers * num_queues]` if `rabbitmq_num_queues` is set).
-This table configuration works quicker then any other, especially when `rabbitmq_num_consumers` and/or `rabbitmq_num_queues` parameters are set.
+This table configuration works quicker than any other, especially when `rabbitmq_num_consumers` and/or `rabbitmq_num_queues` parameters are set.

 If `rabbitmq_num_consumers` and/or `rabbitmq_num_queues` parameters are specified along with `rabbitmq_exchange_type`, then: